East St. Louis, Illinois: Crime

+East St. Louis has also been the location of two killer duos: Girvies Davis and Richard Holman, serial killers who killed four people during armed robberies in 1978 and 1979; and Andre Jones and Freddie Tiller, serial and spree killers responsible for eight murders between 1971 and 1979.

-Government and infrastructure
+Government

 The city is governed by an elected mayor and city council.

+Mayors

 Several social services organizations operate in East St. Louis, including Lessie Bates Davis Neighborhood House, Catholic Urban Programs, Christian Activity Center, and The Delta Childcare Center of Delta Sigma Theta sorority, East St. Louis Alumnae Chapter, and The Jackie Joyner-Kersee Foundation.

 The Southwestern Illinois Correctional Center, operated by the Illinois Department of Corrections, is located near East St. Louis and provides some jobs.

 Fire department

-The city of East St. Louis is protected by 31 paid, professional city firefighters.
+East St. Louis is protected by 31 paid, professional firefighters.
 They are organized into three divisions of operations: Administration, Firefighting/Hazard Mitigation, and Fire Prevention/Arson Investigation.
 The department operates from three fire stations in the city: Engine 422 at 17th St. and Lincoln Ave., Engine 425 and Ladder 419 at 17th St. and Central Ave., and Engine 426 at 72nd St. and State St. The Chief of Department is Jason Blackmon.

-The East St. Louis Fire Department has struggled to provide protection and service while having to undergo repeated budget cuts due to city problems.
-It laid off some 22 firefighters in May 2013.
+The East St. Louis Fire Department has struggled to provide protection and service while undergoing repeated budget cuts.
+It laid off 22 firefighters in May 2013.
 According to a National Fire Report, approximately 49 percent of all emergency calls the East St. Louis Fire Department responds to are structural fires.

 Education

-The city is served by the East St. Louis School District 189.
+The city is served by East St. Louis School District 189.
 As of 2017, the district operates an early childhood learning center, 5 elementary schools, 2 middle schools, and one high school, East St. Louis High School.
 Until 1998, East St. Louis Lincoln High School also served portions of the city.
-Before desegregation, it was the school for black students.

-There is one Catholic K-8 school under the Roman Catholic Diocese of Belleville, Sister Thea Bowman Catholic School.
+There are two private K–8 schools in East St. Louis: Sister Thea Bowman Catholic School and Unity Lutheran Christian Elementary School.
+Sister Thea Bowman Catholic School is operated under the Roman Catholic Diocese of Belleville.
 There were previously four Catholic elementary schools: St. Joseph, St. Martin of Tours, St. Patrick, St. Philip, Holy Angels and St. Adalbert.
 In 1989 they consolidated at the St. Philip location as Bowman.

-Starting in 1894, St. Teresa Academy was established by the Sister of the Most Precious Blood, as a high school for young women.
+Starting in 1894, St. Teresa Academy was established by the Sisters of the Most Precious Blood, as a high school for young women.
 The school closed in 1974.

 In 1929 Central Catholic High School for Boys was established with the name being changed to Assumption High School in 1953.
 Women were welcomed to Assumption in 1974 after St. Teresa Academy closed.
 Later, Assumption closed in 1989.